-- (i) The opportunity to be embedded in a culture of research fostered by the academic staff. - (ii) Small teaching groups with low student to staff ratio supporting individualised support with studies. - (iii) A flexible curriculum allowing students to pursue their strengths and interests. - (iv) Support to begin learning or progress current Welsh Language skills including carefully curated Welsh content during each academic year and the option for tutorials in Welsh.
+- (i) The opportunity to be embedded in a culture of research fostered by the academic staff. - (ii) Small teaching groups with low student to staff ratio supporting individualised support with studies. - (iii) A diverse curriculum allowing students to pursue their strengths and interests. - (iv) Support to begin learning or progress current Welsh Language skills including carefully curated Welsh content during each academic year and the option for tutorials in Welsh.

-- (v) Work-related learning opportunities for all students as well as a dedicated placement year for students electing this pathway. - (vi) Two newly renovated science laboratories with state-of-the-art AV systems and teaching equipment. - (vii) Hands-on practical experience of modern laboratory equipment including a broad range of analytical instruments like UV-vis, FTIR, Fluorescence, NMR, Atomic absorption spectrometers and HPLC, GC-MS, MALDI-TOF. - (viii) A dedicated crime scene buildings with garden and vehicle allowing the replication of a range of domestic and commercial crime scene scenarios. - (ix) The first and only Decomposition Research Facility in Wales which enables projects within forensic taphonomy, entomology and ecology to be undertaken. - (x) An osteology work room with access to both human and animal remains for anthropological and archaeological studies. - (xi) A purpose built Court Room for simulation based activities and participating in Mock Trials. - (xii) Access to the FAST 3D Lab for projects related to scanning and printing of artefacts and evidence such as for facial reconstruction or tool mark analysis. - (xiii) Opportunities to join several professional bodies as a student member, including the Chartered Society of Forensic Sciences, the Royal Society of Biology, the Royal Society of Chemistry and the Institute for Archaeologists.
+- (v) Work-related learning opportunities for all students as well as a dedicated placement year for students electing this pathway. - (vi) Two newly renovated science laboratories with state-of-the-art AV systems and teaching equipment. - (vii) Hands-on practical experience of modern laboratory equipment including a broad range of analytical instruments. - (viii) A dedicated crime scene buildings with garden and vehicle allowing the replication of a range of domestic and commercial crime scene scenarios. - (ix) The first and only Decomposition Research Facility in Wales which enables projects within forensic taphonomy, entomology and ecology to be undertaken. - (x) An osteology work room with access to both human and animal remains for anthropological and archaeological studies. - (xi) A purpose built Court Room for simulation based activities and participating in Mock Trials. - (xii) Access to the FAST 3D Lab for projects related to scanning and printing of artefacts and evidence such as for facial reconstruction or tool mark analysis. - (xiii) Opportunities to join several professional bodies as a student member, including the Chartered Society of Forensic Sciences, the Royal Society of Biology, the Royal Society of Chemistry and the Institute for Archaeologists.